2010 No. 2960

 Price to be paid by the consumer for acquiring the right(s), including any recurring costs the 20 consumers can expect to incur resulting from the right to obtain access to the accommodation, travel and any related products or services as specified:

 The staggered payment schedule setting out equal amounts of instalments of this price for each year of the length of the contract and the dates on which they are due to be paid:

-After year 1, subsequent amounts may be adjusted to ensure that the real value of those instalments is maintained, for instance to take account of inflation.
-Outline of additional obligatory costs imposed under the contract; type of costs and indication of amounts (e.g. annual membership fees):
+After year 1, subsequent amounts may be adjusted to ensure that the real value of those instalments is maintained, for instance, to take account of inflation.
+Outline of additional obligatory costs imposed under the contract; type of costs and an indication of amounts (e.g. annual membership fees):

 A summary of key services available to the consumer (e.g. discounted hotel stays and flights):

 Are they included in the costs indicated above?
 If not, specify what is included and what has to be paid for (e.g. three-night stay included in the annual membership fee, all other accommodation must be paid for separately):

 Has the trader signed a code/codes of conduct and, if yes, where can it/they be found?